wdoyle42/hoddatasci/lessons/08-classification.md

     ## # A tibble: 8 x 4
     ## # Groups:   grateful, student [?]
     ##   grateful             student    poor             mean_pizza
-    ##                 <fctr>     <fctr>           <fctr>      <dbl>
+    ##   <fct>                <fct>      <fct>                 <dbl>
-    ## 1 Grateful not in post No student Poor not in post  0.2400885
+    ## 1 Grateful not in post No student Poor not in post      0.240
-    ## 2 Grateful not in post No student     Poor in post  0.2524272
+    ## 2 Grateful not in post No student Poor in post          0.255
-    ## 3 Grateful not in post    Student Poor not in post  0.2955145
+    ## 3 Grateful not in post Student    Poor not in post      0.293
-    ## 4 Grateful not in post    Student     Poor in post  0.2647059
+    ## 4 Grateful not in post Student    Poor in post          0.257
-    ## 5     Grateful in post No student Poor not in post  0.2839506
+    ## 5 Grateful in post     No student Poor not in post      0.284
-    ## 6     Grateful in post No student     Poor in post  0.2857143
+    ## 6 Grateful in post     No student Poor in post          0.286
-    ## 7     Grateful in post    Student Poor not in post  0.5000000
+    ## 7 Grateful in post     Student    Poor not in post      0.5
-    ## 8     Grateful in post    Student     Poor in post  0.0000000
+    ## 8 Grateful in post     Student    Poor in post          0

 Probability of Receiving Pizza, Using Various Terms in Post
 -----------------------------------------------------------